 Name of shareholder Reason

 N/A N/A

-State whether the Board has failed to meet any formal req interest is equal to or higher than that of others at whose re is the case, please explain why the aforementioned reques equest proprietary directors have been appointed.
-If this
+requests for membership from shareholders whose equity se request proprietary directors have been appointed.
+If this quests were not met:

 Yes □ No X

 Name of shareholder Explanation

 C.1.9.
 State the powers delegated by the Board of Directors, as the case may be, to directors or Board committees: